 Pack and Move

 Next, you’ll need to pack your things and get yourself moved into your fixer-upper.
 Pack your things methodically so that you know in which box your possessions are when you come to unloading them.
-Compare moving company services by searching moving companies Atlanta and selecting the best option for you.
+Compare moving company services by searching for moving companies Atlanta and selecting the best option for you.

 The moving company will transport all of your things, but it’s up to you to decide where you’ll put everything at the other end.
-Try and get everything into the same room, one you’re unlikely to need for a while, so that you have plenty of space from the get-go for renovations.
+Try and get everything into the same room, one you’re unlikely to need for a while so that you have plenty of space from the get-go for renovations.

 Plan Your Renovation Carefully